How does Gov. Justice plan on enforcing the new indoor face covering requirement?

 Charleston, W.Va.
 (WTRF)- Gov. Justice announced a new indoor face covering requirement.

-Not only is there a new indoor face covering requirement , but this was issued as an exustive order from the Governor.
+Not only is there a new indoor face-covering requirement, but this was issued as an executive order from the Governor.

 “If a police officer tells them that we are under a state mandatory executive order from the governor and you have got to wear your mask in the building, and they refuse to do so, I have been advised by my council that they can be charged with obstruction of justice,” he said.